tmclaugh/suitcase/README.md

 </pre>

 ## Process
-Suitcase uses a Rakefile to drive all Packer atcions.
+Suitcase uses a Rakefile to drive all Packer actions.
 The commands should be reasonably simple and intuitive.
 All regularly needed actions can be achieved using the following tasks.
 The optional _image_ argument is the name can be used to limit tasks to those for a particular image.
 Without an image argument all images will have the specified action taken.
 All actions require an _os_ argument (ex. os=CentOS-6.5-x86_64.json) to indicate the os template to be used.
 A _timesstamp_ argument can optionally be supplied (ex. timestamp=201410031342).
 The _timestamp_ is used to continue previous builds.

 * rake packer:build[image]
     * Build an image artifact